Walmart's Memorial Day sale has huge markdowns on KitchenAid, Apple, Shark and Vizio - NewsBreak

 When is Memorial Day?

+Memorial Day is today, May 30 .
 Each year Memorial Day falls on the last Monday of May.
-This year, that date is Monday, May 30 .
 As an observed national holiday, schools and offices are usually closed, meaning Memorial Day creates a three-day weekend for many Americans.

 When do Memorial Day sales start?